It’s no secret that great minds think alike. That’s probably one reason why it’s common for people to choose a spouse based on their own profession.

-If you can’t get on an income-driven repayment plan, you won’t be able to take advantage of the PSLF program because you’ll have paid all of your loans off under the standard 10-year repayment plan by the time you would qualify for PSLF after 10 years.
-In other words, you’ll have no balance left to forgive by the time you would qualify for PSLF, so it’s a moot point.
+If you can’t get on an IDR plan, you won’t be able to take advantage of the PSLF program because you’ll pay off all of your loans under the standard 10-year repayment plan by the time you would qualify for PSLF.
+In other words, you’ll have no balance left to forgive by the time you would qualify.
+So, it’s a moot point.

 In general, we find a lot more high-income individuals would qualify for PSLF than they realize.

 Not specifically.
-If any changes are made to the PSLF program (a very likely thing with the current administration), we feel 90% confident that current people in the PSLF program will be grandfathered in.
+If any changes are made to the PSLF program, we feel confident that current borrowers in the PSLF program will be grandfathered in.

 This is typically what happens when new legislation is passed.
-However, it’s not a 100% guarantee, and new borrowers would not be eligible for the program anymore.
+However, it’s not a 100% guarantee.
+New borrowers would be primarily affected by any changes to the program.

 There is currently no cap as to how much can be forgiven.
-In 2015 legislators tried to impose caps on the amount that can be forgiven, however, this was shot down.
-It shows that there is very little political will to impose caps on forgiveness amounts for this popular program.
+In 2015, legislators tried to impose caps on the amount that can be forgiven.
+However, this was shot down.
+It shows there is very little political will to impose caps on forgiveness amounts for this popular program.

 It depends on which state you live in.
-In a divorce, your assets and debts generally get split up by a court, and it’s possible that you could be assigned some of your spouse’s student loan debt.
+In a divorce, your assets and debts generally get split up by a court.
+It’s possible that you could be assigned some of your spouse’s student loan debt.
 Not all states do this, however, which is why it’s necessary to consult with a divorce attorney.

-If you owe more than $100,000 in student debt, we’ll probably add a ton of value over and above our one-time flat fee for our consult service.
+If you owe more than $100,000 in student debt, we’ll can add a ton of value over and above our one-time flat fee for our consult service.

 The key is to make sure you’re not sticking your head in the ground trying to avoid thinking about your loans because they’re stressful.
 Use our free tips or hire someone like us to figure it out for you.